Stop Squandering Your Product Launch Budget

 Quad 4: In this case you are a respected supplier to many customers.
 Use your database to build a “community of users” via Email Marketing… and use other online methods such as Webinars.

 Responses to Question #1 help you plan which media to use.
-And answers to Question #2 allow you to clearly focus your launch on a specific job function.
+And answers to Question #2 allow you to clearly focus your product launch budget on a specific job function.
 B2B marketers must consider a reality that consumer-goods marketers don’t: More than one job function—marketing, technical, operations, etc.—can be a decision maker or influencer.

 You don’t know what you want… but you’ll know it when you see it.